root-project/web/manual/interacting_with_shared_libraries/index.md

 ACLiC executes the following steps:

 1. Calls `rootcling` to create automatically a dictionary.
-<br/>For creating a dictionaty manually, → see [Using rootcling to generate dictionaries manually](#using-rootcling-to-generate-dictionaries-manually).
+<br/>For creating a dictionary manually, → see [Using rootcling to generate dictionaries manually](#using-rootcling-to-generate-dictionaries-manually).

 2. Calls the the system's C++ compiler to build the shared library.